Tenancy & Independent Living Skills Training (TILS)

 What’s the content?

-Most courses include lots of money skills.
-We look at debt and APR in detail, as well as bills, priorities, necessaries, budgeting, benefits as a safety net, benefits and moving in to work, money saving tips and where to go for more help.
+Most courses include lots of money and tenancy skills.
+We look at debt and APR in detail, as well as bills, priorities, necessaries, budgeting, benefits as a safety net, benefits and moving in to work, dealing with rent arrears, Universal Credit, money saving tips and where to go for more help.
 We then turn our attention to housing options, believing that young people who make their own informed decisions are more likely to invest successfully in their new home.
-This includes house sharing options where appropriate.
+This includes house sharing options where appropriate and types of tenancy agreements, private landlords and tenancy deposits.
 We look in detail at a real tenancy and all the rights and responsibilities of the tenant and the landlord.
 We often invite a landlord and other speakers, including Joy of Food, to train and talk to the young people.

 Does it work?